Artwork by KOB ONE

 Leaning close to her head of tremulous curls, Father Todd whispered, "He's where he should be.
 In your heart."

-On Wednesday, he sank himself in the familiar leather chair and told Dr. Wall that he knew who God is.
+On Wednesday, he sank himself in the familiar leather chair and told Dr. Wall he knew who God is.
 "He's a personality.
 He can fill a room without being there."

 Dr. Wall said, "That's a thought.
 Do you have any others?"